 Planning that excursion I saw something I’d never noticed on the Bretton Woods Nordic Trail Map: a little house symbol at the very upper end of a long, steep black diamond ski trail.
 The description said: “Mountain Cabin.
 A rustic overnight cabin with a woodstove.
 Reserved by calling 603-278-3322.”

 I called my trail buddy David, worked out a schedule and made a reservation.
-We’d do a “guy getaway,” check the place out.
+We’d do a “guy getaway,” a cabin adventure in snowmelt season, and check the place out.

 On April 1, as the snow in the valley was rapidly disappearing, we met at the trailhead, donned light overnight packs and headed up the hill.
 We allowed ourselves ample time for the 2.5 mile hike and were fully prepared to turn around and head back out if necessary.